system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ![Thelio-IO wiring guide](./img/thelio-io-wiring.webp)

-1. When wiring the Thelio-IO port, refer to the above image and the following guide.
+1. When wiring the Thelio-IO board, refer to the above image and the following guide.
     - **1:** `POWER0` - to power supply (via 4-pin Molex adapter.)
     - **2:** `INTAKE0` - to bottom case fan.
     - **3:** `CPUOUT0` - to CPU fan splitter board on top crossbar.
     - **4:** `CPUIN0` - to `CPU_FAN` header on motherboard.
     ![CPU fan header on motherboard](./img/motherboard-cpu-fan-connector.webp)
-    - **5:** `SATA0/1/2/3` - to SATA ports on motherboard.
+    - **5:** `SATA0/1/2/3` - to SATA ports #1/#3/#4/#5 on motherboard.
 (These connectors provide data transfer for the 2.5" drive slots.)
     ![SATA connectors on motherboard](./img/motherboard-sata-connectors.webp)
     - **6\*:** `PFP0` - to power button receptacle on front panel.
     - **7\*:** `USB0` - to USB header on motherboard.
 (This connector provides fan control and firmware updates.)